 Mar Vista occupies a quiet residential plateau between Venice and Culver City — historically undervalued relative to its coastal neighbors, and for the last decade one of the most consistent appreciation stories on the Westside.
-The neighborhood is primarily single-family, with mid-century ranch homes, California bungalows, and a growing number of architect-designed new builds on larger R1 lots.
-The Saturday Mar Vista Farmers Market on Venice Blvd is the community's civic gathering point.
+The stock is primarily single-family: mid-century ranch homes, California bungalows, and a growing number of architect-designed new builds on larger R1 lots.
+The Saturday Mar Vista Farmers Market on Venice Blvd is the community's civic gathering point, and median single-family pricing sits around $1.4–1.8M — Westside proximity at a discount to Venice and Santa Monica.

 Mar Vista's grid is defined by postwar ranch homes — clean lines, generous lots, good bones.
 Many have been expanded or modernized; the unrenovated ones offer the Westside's best value-add opportunity for design-forward buyers.